 This way of preparation entails figuring out the best procedure that can address your requirements.
 As such, it involves going for an in-person exam with a plastic surgeon who is certified.
 This surgeon will determine your state and assess whether it is due to

 • Both excess fat and tissues

-In most older men and patients who undergo excess weight loss, the fullness that accumulates around their chest is as a result of loose skin.
+In most older men and patients who undergo excess weight loss, the fullness that accumulates around their chest is a result of loose skin.
 It can be corrected through a skin excision.
-Some patients may be suffering from pseudo gynecomastia, a condition associated with excess fat.
+Some patients may be suffering from pseudo-gynecomastia, a condition associated with excess fat.
 To solve their condition, liposuction would be ideal.
 Nevertheless, most people who have gynecomastia have both excess fat and excess breast tissue.
 As a result, surgery is necessary for the removal of the breast tissue and the fat.

 Choosing the Best Surgeon